boog9/decoder-lite/README.md

 `outputs/videos/result.mp4`.
 Pass `--save-raw` to store unmodified frames instead.
 JSON logs are written to `outputs/logs/result.json`.

-Use the `--keep-classes` flag to restrict tracking to specific class IDs.
+Use the `--keep-classes` flag to restrict tracking to specific COCO class IDs (``--keep-classes 0,32`` for persons and sports balls).
+Passing no value or an empty string disables filtering.
 If the detector outputs only five columns (no class column), the flag is ignored and a warning is logged.
 YOLOX detections with five, six, or seven columns are supported; for the seven-column variant the final score is ``obj_conf * cls_conf``.
 Class filtering is "soft": if the filter removes all detections in a frame, it is disabled for that frame and a warning is emitted so visualization is preserved.

 ## Notes
-- Only COCO classes 0 and 32 are processed.
 - FPS is smoothed with an exponential moving average and falls back to ``time.perf_counter`` if the ByteTrack timer lacks ``toc``.
 - Inference always runs in FP32; any `--fp16` flag is ignored and the launcher logs `Using FP32 inference (fp16 disabled)`.